 How many hours per day do you need to walk for Upper Mustang Trek?

 Walking hours depend upon the itinerary you follow during the trek, normally you need to walk 8-9 days in total from Jomson to Jomsom with a full day exploring in Lo-Manthang.
 So on average, you need to be prepared to walk about 6-9 hours per day with rest and lunch break.

 Can I trek Upper Mustang on my own (solo)?

-As mentioned above upper mustang is a restricted area.
+As mentioned above upper Mustang is a restricted area.
 To trek here there should at least be two trekkers including a guide or porter.
-It means you need to have a guide or porter and can't do solo trek in this region.
+It means you need to have a guide or porter and can't do a solo trek in this region.

-Can I trek Upper Mustang during Summer/Monsoon season?
+Can I trek Upper Mustang during the Summer/Monsoon season?

 Hope this article gives you the required information you are looking for.
-For more details on Upper Mustang Trek Package, map, and detailed itinerary, feel free to ping us anytime!
-If you are searching other than this then please let us know @nepalhikingtrek.com.
+For more details on the Upper Mustang Trek Package, map, and detailed itinerary, feel free to ping us anytime!
+If you are searching other than this then please let us know firstname.lastname@example.org.
 Thank you!